NemProject/nem-docs/pages/Guides/supernode-program/docs.en.md

 The version test checks that a node is running a recent version of the NIS client software.
 It requests a node’s version via the ``/node/info`` API.
 This test passes if the node’s version is greater than or equal to the reference node’s version.

 **Ping**
-The ping test checks that a node is running on sufficiently responsive hardware.
+The ping test checks that a node has a sufficiently responsive network connection.
 The controller selects 5 nodes at random and passes them to the node under test via the ``nr/task/ping`` API.
 Upon receiving the partner nodes, the node calls the ``nr/ping`` API on each partner 5 times each and measures the roundtrip time.
 When all pings are complete, the node reports the roundtrip times to the controller.
 This test passes when no more than one ping fails and the average ping time of all successful samples is less than 200ms.

 **Bandwidth**
-The bandwidth test checks a node is running on hardware with a sufficiently good network connection.
+The bandwidth test checks a node is running on hardware with a sufficiently capable network connection.
 The controller selects the partner node with the lowest ping time as measured by the ping test and passes it to the node under test via the ``nr/task/bandwidth`` API.
 The controller also sends a random hash seed.
 The node then sends the random hash seed to the partner, which hashes it 30000 times and returns a list of all resulting hashes concatenated to the seed.
 The sending node measures the time needed to complete this operation.
 Finally, the sending node independently performs the same hash calculation and returns the results to the controller.
 This test passes when the hashes calculated by the node and the partner node are equal and the measured operation time indicates a transfer speed of at least 5 Mbit/s.

 **Responsiveness**
 The responsiveness test checks how quickly a node can respond to a chain height request.
 The controller initiates 10 chain height requests via the ``/chain/height`` API.
 It then calculates the total amount of time to fulfill all of the requests.
 This test passes when at least 9 requests are fulfilled and the total time to fulfill all requests was no greater than one second.
 If only the time threshold is exceeded, the controller will retry this test up to 4 times.